poseidon-tech/CrudWebApp/README.md

 # Azure Web App
-A CRUD application for Student management system using a Thymeleaf on frontend and Java SpringBoot on backend.
+A CRUD application for <b>Student management system</b> using a Thymeleaf on frontend and Java SpringBoot on backend.

 The Application is deployed on Microsoft Azure using Azure services like Azure App service,Azure mysql for database,Azure Resource Mover,Application insights,Azure storage.